fkoehler42/override/level04/walkthrough.md

   process, especially looking for an `exec` call.
 If it catchs one, it kills the process and returns.

-From here, we know that we have to design a shellcode that does not use any call to `exec`, and obviously find a way to call it.
+From here, we know that we have to design a shellcode that does not use any call to `exec`, and obviously find a way to jump to it.
 The use of `gets` inside the child process seems to be a good entrypoint for a buffer overflow attack.

 ## Exploit